GeoLarryLai/pyTopoComplexity/README.md

 # pyTopoComlexity (v.1.2)

-### Warning: These codes are still under development.
+### Warning: These codes are under development.
 Additional tests are required.

 This repository includes a set of codes that perform various types of geomorphic metrics representing topographic complexity and/or variability.
 The geomorphic metrics included here are:
 * _Mexican Hat Wavelet Tranform Analysis_ (pyMexicanHat.ipynb)